Free Long-Tail Keyword Generator: (AI-Powered) Niche SEO Keywords & Ideas

 Keyword Tool FAQs & SEO Tips

-Got questions about keywords?
+Got questions about keywords in general or about using your list of long-tail keywords?
 I know keyword research can feel daunting and I get a lot of questions about it (on social media, in my blogging courses and in the comments across my blog).
 Here are the answers to the most common questions about using this keyword tool, optimizing content for organic search, and keyword research in general.

-Is this a Good Answer the Public Alternative Long-Tail Keyword Tool?
+Is this Tool a Good Alternative to Answer the Public, Ahrefs, SEMRush, etc?

-Yes!
-One of the reasons we built this long-tail keyword tool is because we wanted to offer a great alternative to Answer the Public.
-If you’re not familiar with that site, it was a free keyword research tool that recently changed ownership and now limits searches dramatically.
-Our Answer the Public alternative has no search limits and gives you key metrics like the monthly search volume & a difficulty score … along with loads of free blog topic ideas for inspiration on how to approach any keyword (just click the light bulb icon next to your chosen keyword).
+One of the reasons we built this long-tail keyword tool is because we wanted to offer a great alternative to Answer the Public (which started out free but now limits free searches).
+Our Answer the Public alternative has no search limits and gives you key metrics like the monthly search volume & a difficulty score, plus keyword ideas.

 We believe our long-tail keyword tool is the best free option for beginners … but it shouldn’t be directly compared to high-end, expensive SEO tools like the Ahrefs Keyword Explorer, Moz Keyword Explorer and SEMRush.
 We’ll always have a robust free version of this tool available for free—which almost no company offers.
 We don’t (yet) have a Google Chrome extension either, but that’s a feature request we’re considering, to help make sure this stays one of the best free keyword research tools.

-Why do the Best Free Keyword Research Tools Have Lots of Limitations?
+Why do the Best Free Keyword Research Tools Usually Have Limitations?

-There may come a time when our free keyword research tool is so popular that we’ll need to either charge for usage beyond a certain number of keywords searched each day.
-Costs for running this tool include things like the API for the database & software that analyzes Google’s billions of search queries, then synthesizes all that data into actionable insights you can hit the ground running with.
+There may come a time when our free keyword research tool is so popular that we’ll need to charge for usage beyond a certain number of keywords searched each day.

-If you’d like a free long-tail keyword tool that lets you download a CSV of your results, along with tools to create advanced keyword clusters (SEO clusters), long-tail ideas based directly on your blog, and more, then check out my whole suite of AI tools, RightBlogger.
+If you’d like a free long-tail keyword tool that includes tools to create advanced keyword clusters (SEO clusters), long-tail ideas based directly on your blog, the ability to download a CSV for your results, and more, then check out my whole suite of AI tools, RightBlogger.

 Google Keyword Planner is another 100% free to use keyword research tool worth considering, and you don’t have to spend any budget in Google AdWords campaigns in order access it either.
 You just need a Google account—like with Google Analytics and Google Search Console.